BaiJie90/Eye_Disease_Detection_Swin-Transformer_PyTorch/README.md

 ### Data setup
 To get starting with training the model, please download the dataset (link in the citations chapter), or use your own dataset.

 To properly setup, create a folder named `data` in the root folder and place your data in there.
-The images have to be separated by class by putting them in there respective folder (see example below).
+The images have to be separated by class by putting them in their respective folder (see example below).

 ```bash
 Eye_Disease_Detection_Swin-Transformer_PyTorch